dwhenson/fem-sunnyside-agency/README.md

 ## Summary

-I enjoyed this one as it seemed to play will with an 'intrinsic design' approach.
+I enjoyed building this page as it seemed to play will with an 'intrinsic design' approach.
 I feel like I'm getting better and more used to this approach, and I think it's a lovely way to build pages.
 I only used one breakpoint in this design which is to adjust the alignment of text in some sections.

 ## Resources